esztergalicz/workshop-gis-with-nosql/README.md

 ```Python
  return render(request, 'mapsite/header.html', { 'data_tw': docs_tw, 'data_fb': docs_fb, 'data_fs' : docs_fs, 'data_osm': docs_osm, 'data_allpubs':docs_allpubs})
  ```
+ If you refresh the map, you should see 3 colours.
+To be able to look at the twitter data, switch on the twitter layer in the upper right corner.
 #####4.
 Task: Restrict the pubs to walking distance for the newly created layers as well
 4.a) To be able to query multiple conditions we will need the $and operator.
 This is how it works:
 `$and: [{query1}, {query2}]`